 A higher volume version of the original Nuke board.

 Our stock models ran from 5’6″ to 6’6″.
 Some 6 months later the Nuke was to become the most popular surfboard in our range since the Stubby with custom orders from 6’6″ to 8′ constituting half the sales.
-As a result we decided to label these Nuke 2.
+As a result we decided to label these bigger sizes the Nuke 2.

 The Nuke 2 obviously has much higher litreage (volume) particularly through the tail area where its needed to support bigger bodies, while at the same time maintaining really good trim speed.
-Brother Phil had ridden our Stubby Model since its inception in 2003 but came across to the Nuke last year and hasn’t looked back.
-At 88kg he is ideally suited to the Nuke 2
+Brother Phil had ridden our Stubby Model since its inception in 2003 but came across to the Nuke in December 2017 and hasn’t looked back.
+At 88kg he is ideally suited to the Nuke 2 where he can ride back foot right over the tail pad.

 When you’re an elite athlete at 85 to 120kg a thin low volume tail simply will not cope.
 The surfer in this situation tends to move forward to build speed but more often than not digs a rail on turning.
 The Nuke 2 is at least a ¼ of an inch thicker in the tail offering the same easy glide onto waves and quick acceleration as its little brother.